Call Today! Free Immediate Response (818) 781-1570

 PC 246.3 makes it a crime to intentionally discharge a firearm with gross negligence that might result in injury or death to another person.

-This means you can't be guilty of negligent discharge of a firearm under Penal Code 246.3 if the discharge of your weapon was an accident.
+It should be noted that the discharge of the firearm must be willful and intentional.
+This means you can't be guilty of negligent discharge of a firearm under Penal Code 246.3 if your weapon was discharged accidentally.

-A common example in Los Angeles County includes situations where people will shoot their firearm in the air on New Year's Eve at a location where it's possible to injure someone.
+A common example includes situations where people will shoot their firearm in the air on New Year's Eve at a location where it's possible to injure someone.
+Even though nobody is injured, you could still face charges for shooting negligently.

-The term “willfully” means it was on purpose and you intentionally fired the weapon.
+The term “willfully” means it was on purpose, and you intentionally fired the weapon.
 It also includes knowledge that the gun was loaded.
+Grossly negligent means more than just ordinary negligence, which is described as a lapse in judgment.

 It means you had a conscious disregard for the safety of other people.
 For example, if you shoot a firearm in the air at an outdoor event where there are hundreds of other people, your conduct clearly shows you had no regard for the safety of the other people who were attending the same event.